 If I note the author’s name, I can use their site or email content on my website?

 Although you are being nice and giving credit where credit is due, you still need to ask the author’s permission to post or use their work on your site or email newsletter.
 The author may not want their information posted anywhere off their own site.

-They also may not approve of your site as a venue for their information.
-That is their choice to make not yours.
+They also may disapprove of your site as a venue for their information.
+But, again, that is their choice to make, not yours.

 Just because you choose to give credit doesn’t imply permission.
 Always ask a site owner if you can use their content before you put it on your site.

 Can I link to graphics on other websites so that they display on my website?

 Okay, maybe you didn’t actually download the graphic and put it on your server, but if you display someone’s work on your site without their permission, the bottom line is still the same.

 And, you are using their server’s resources to display their files on your site.
 Not something you want to get caught doing.